IkigaiLabsETH/kaipulse/SATS.md

 **It's the magic of early Instagram, rebuilt for the Bitcoin era.**

-### Why Satsnap?
+### Why KaiPulse?
-Satsnap reimagines social media engagement through the lens of Bitcoin's Lightning Network, creating meaningful connections between photographers and their audience.
-In a world where "likes" have become meaningless metrics, Satsnap transforms each interaction into tangible value.
+KaiPulse reimagines social media engagement through the lens of Bitcoin's Lightning Network, creating meaningful connections between photographers and their audience.
+In a world where "likes" have become meaningless metrics, KaiPulse transforms each interaction into tangible value.

 ### Core Philosophy
 - **Real Value Exchange**: Every like sends 21 sats directly to creators